Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data: Introduction

 The choice of the gauge group $\Diff_0(M)$ plays an important role in understanding the relation between $\cE$ and $\cI_0\times_c \cB$.
 Consider for instance the intersection angle $\a_g$ along the corner $\Si$ between $S$ and $\cC$: \be \a_g: \Si \to \bR, \ee

 where $\nu_S$, $\nu_{\cC}$ are the future pointing and outward pointing unit normals to $S$ and $\cC$ respectively.
 Clearly $\a_g$ is $\Diff_0(M)$-invariant.
-However $\a_g$ itself cannot be expressed in terms of the initial data $\cI_0$ or any choice of geometric boundary data $\cB$.
-Hence if well-posedness as in \eqref{wp} holds, either the angle $\a$ must be determined by the compatibility conditions between initial and boundary data\footnote{We show in Part II, \cite{II}, that this is in fact the case for Dirichlet boundary data under a convexity-type condition.}, or $\a$ is determined after the fact or aposteriori, only by the solution $(M, g)$ itself and thus is uniquely determined only indirectly by initial and boundary data.
+It is shown in \cite{I, II} that $\a_g $ is determined by the initial and boundary data and their compatibility at $\Si$ for Dirichlet boundary data and twisted Dirichlet boiundary data respectively.
+If well-posedness as in \eqref{wp} holds, either the angle $\a$ must be determined by the compatibility conditions between initial and boundary data, or $\a$ is determined after the fact or aposteriori, only by the solution $(M, g)$ itself and thus is uniquely determined only indirectly by initial and boundary data.
 Conversely, the failure of well-posedness may imply that it is necessary to append, at least, an additional space of corner data to $\cI_0\times_c \cB$ to obtain well-posedness.

 On the other hand, let $(\hat M, g)$ be a vacuum Einstein metric and suppose that $(\hat M, g)$ is (future and past) maximal globally hyperbolic with geometric boundary data $b(g)$ on $\cC$.
 Then $(\hat M, g)$ may be described as the maximal globally hyperbolic development of the initial, boundary and perhaps corner-type data of some Cauchy slice $S$.
 However, as is the case with the (pure) Cauchy problem \cite{C}, \cite{HE}, there are many choices of Cauchy surfaces giving the same (or isometric) maximal solution $(\hat M, g)$.
 Thus, it is natural to argue that the correct gauge group is $\Diff_0(\hat M)$ consisting of diffeomorphisms $\f: \hat M \to \hat M$ equal to the identity on the boundary $\cC$, thus dropping the restriction that $\f = {\rm Id}$ on some Cauchy surface.
 With this larger gauge group, the corner angle may no longer be of any relevance.
-For example, in $2+1$ dimensions where solutions $(\hat M, g)$ are flat and so embed as domains in Minkowski space $\bR^{1,2}$, well-posedness under the larger gauge group $\Diff_0(\hat M)$ essentially only concerns the existence and unique determination of the evolution of the boundary cylinder $\cC \subset \bR^{1,2}$ off its initial surface $\Si \simeq S^1$ by the boundary data.\footnote{However, this does not affect the failure of well-posedness for Dirichlet or Neumann boundary data in general.}
+For example, in $2+1$ dimensions where solutions $(\hat M, g)$ are flat and so embed as domains in Minkowski space $\bR^{1,2}$, well-posedness under the larger gauge group $\Diff_0(\hat M)$ essentially only concerns the existence and unique determination of the evolution of the boundary cylinder $\cC \subset \bR^{1,2}$ off its initial surface $\Si \simeq S^1$ by the boundary data.

 However, an exact parametrization (analogous to \eqref{wp}) of the full space of solutions $\bE/\Diff_0(\hat M)$ is much more difficult to determine.
 Even in the case where there is no boundary, for instance when $S$ is compact without boundary, there is no known effective parametrization of $\bE/\Diff_0(\hat M)$.
 Solutions are uniquely determined by the space of vacuum solutions of the constraint equations on initial data, but the equivalence relation $(\g_1, \k_1) \sim (\g_2, \k_2)$ if and only if there are embeddings of this data into a common vacuum $(\hat M, g)$, is not at all well understood.